Nature & Wildlife Photography Holidays & Tours - All Financially Protected

 A Pair Of The Atlantic Puffins, Photographed In Their Natural Habitat On Grímsey Island, Iceland

-Article written by David Miles illustrated with images contributed by Robin Lowry.
+Written by David Miles with images contributed by Robin Lowry

 We honestly believe Iceland is simply the best place in the world to photograph Atlantic Puffins & for good reason.
 With its dramatic landscapes, rugged coastlines, & abundant wildlife, offers photographers a unique opportunity to capture these charismatic birds in their natural habitat.
 The country is home to the largest puffin colonies in the world, providing ample opportunities to observe & photograph these colourful creatures up close.
 Whether it’s the iconic bird cliffs of Dyrhólaey, the remote island of Grímsey, or the picturesque Westman Islands, ‘s diverse locations offer breathtaking backdrops for capturing unforgettable images of these adorable seabirds.